 The highlight of the exhibit space will be a new state-of-the art 7D capsule theater that will take visitors on an exhilarating flight through the sky.
 This new exhibit experience will use a 3D aviation film, moving seats, and multi-sensory effects to create an unforgettable, educational, and exciting experience.
 The new look will take shape gradually between August and November and the hall will remain open during this time.
-The new Simulation Theater will be installed in early December and ready for take off on December 19, 2014.
-Made possible by a generous gift from the Emil Buehler Perpetual Trust.
+The new Simulation Theater is made possible by a generous gift from the Emil Buehler Perpetual Trust.

-Come explore The Emil Buehler Trust Gallery housing Phase I of the new exhibit, Runways to Rockets: Our Place in Aerospace, an interactive experience that gives you a better understanding of the importance of space exploration and how scientists learn about our universe.
+Come explore The Emil Buehler Trust Gallery featuring, To Fly: Our Place in Aerospace, an interactive experience that gives you a better understanding of the importance of space exploration and how scientists learn about our universe.
 Find out how astronomers use radio waves and light to gather information about the universe, launch a space vehicle, and discover how much force it takes to escape Earth’s gravity.
 Local support provided by The Emil Buehler Trust and NASA.

 Climb into three different replica cockpit simulators and